 The Tubing Hill, offering an 800-foot downhill thrill, is one of the popular destinations in Bogus Basin.
-Not requiring any specific skills other than enthusiasm and playful mood, it crowns any short day trips from Boise.
+Not requiring any specific skills other than enthusiasm and a playful mood, it crowns any short day trips and weekend getaways from Boise.

-Speaking about winter outdoor activities that don’t make you look bad (not everybody can ski after all), the Glade Runner Mountain Coaster takes second place.
-Sliding downhill at high speed, screaming, and cheering your “travel” companions that share the same mountain coaster cart might be the most irresistible reason to escape Boise for a couple of fun-infused day trips.
+Speaking about winter outdoor activities that don’t make you look bad (not everybody can ski after all), the Glade Runner Mountain Coaster takes the second place.
+Sliding downhill at high speed, screaming, and cheering your “travel” companions that share the same mountain coaster cart might be the best reason to escape Boise for a couple of fun-infused day trips.

 Fall, Spring, and Summer Activities

-While sliding down the snow-covered slopes should wait until winter, chairlift rides at Mountain Star delight with panoramic views of the Sawtooth Mountains, Boise National Forest, and even downtown Boise.
-Clearly, the season is not an issue when you long for relaxing day trips from Boise to explore the hills of Bogus Basin.
+While sliding down the snow-covered slopes should wait until winter, chairlift rides at Mountain Star delight with panoramic views of the Sawtooth Mountains, the Boise National Forest, and even downtown Boise.
+Clearly, the season is not an issue when you long for a relaxing day trip from Boise to explore the hills of Bogus Basin.

 2. Day Trips from Boise: Shoshone Falls